dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

         local template = mwse.mcm.createTemplate(
                         { name = "Craftable Bandage" })
         template:saveOnClose("Craftable Bandage", config)
+        template:register()

         local settings = template:createSideBarPage({ label = "Settings" })
         settings.sidebar:createInfo({
-            -- This text will be on the right-hand side block text = "Craftable Bandage\n\nCreated by Amalie.\n\nThis mod allows you to craft OAAB bandages with novice bushcrafting skill.
-It serves as an alternative to alchemy and restoration", })
+		    -- This text will be on the right-hand side block text = "Craftable Bandage\n\nCreated by Amalie.\n\n" ..
+		    "This mod allows you to craft OAAB bandages with novice bushcrafting skill." ..
+		    "It serves as an alternative to alchemy and restoration", })

         settings:createOnOffButton({
             label = "Enable Mod",